nickd0216/nickd0216/README.md

 - 🧠 Interests: Tech consulting, cybersecurity, and blockchain applications
 - 🌍 Participating in the **CSB in Barcelona** program this summer
 - 📊 VP of Finance at Delta Upsilon Fraternity | Rossin Junior Fellow
-- 🧰 Skills: Python, C, Java, JavaScript, SQL, Git, React, Pandas, Excel
+- 🧰 Skills: Python, C, C++, Java, Git, Pandas, Excel

 ---